Hibernian F.C.: Women's team

-The club that became the Hibernian women's team was first founded in 1997 by Iain Johnston and Paul Johnston, but for the initial two seasons of its existence the club was under the auspices of Preston Athletic.
+The club that became the Hibernian women's team was founded in 1997 by Iain Johnston and Paul Johnston, but for the initial two seasons of its existence the club was under the auspices of Preston Athletic.
 The name changed to Hibernian Ladies in 1999 and they became one of the leading women's teams in Scotland.

-Hibernian won the Women's Scottish Cup in 2010, for the fifth time in eight years.
+Hibernian won the Scottish Women's Cup in 2010, for the fifth time in eight years.
 Their success in the national cup competition was contrasted to the male affiliate, who went over a century without winning the equivalent competition until their victory in 2016.
 Hibernian Ladies won domestic cup doubles in 2016, 2017 and 2018.

 Ahead of the 2020 season, the club was rebranded as Hibernian Women and players were offered their first part-time professional contracts.
 The women's first team was fully integrated into the men's club in July 2022, with the youth sides still being run by the Hibernian Community Foundation.